 Let us take you on a journey … [cue dreamy fade-out and flashback]

 Before CommissionCrowd was even a twinkle in our eye we ran another company that required us to build an outsourced sales team.
 We went into the process blind, having no idea how to find, train and manage a team of self-employed sales reps.
 Above all else we didn’t know what was required to create long term successful working relationships specifically with this type of sales partner.

-In the first few months we somehow managed to scrape together a team by trial and error (as you know, the hardest part is finding truly great agents), then train them (to the best of our ability), and then bring them up-to-speed with our products and services so that they could start selling with confidence.
+In the first few months we somehow managed to scrape together an independent sales team by trial and error (as you know, the hardest part is finding truly great agents), then train them (to the best of our ability), and then bring them up-to-speed with our products and services so that they could start selling with confidence.